 Pence: And so if you simply bring in a computerized version of what’s still really a pen and paper process, you make it worse, not better.

-Wachter: What you need to do, and it’s very hard, what you need to do is say “Lets re-think everything let re-think the way patients get information, doctors get information, doctors speak to nurses,” and when you do that, you realize just digitizing the old process is not the right way.
-We have to re-think the entire ecosystem.
+Wachter: What you need to do, and it’s very hard, what you need to do is say, “Let’s rethink everything, let’s rethink the way patients get information, doctors get information, doctors speak to nurses.”
+And when you do that, you realize just digitizing the old process is not the right way.
+We have to rethink the entire ecosystem.
 That takes time and you have to work through the politics and the money and all that, and I think we’re just kind of in those early, clunky version 1.0 phases.
 And so from the standpoint of, I’d say doctors particularly, it’s sort of more irritating than helpful at this point.
-And in some ways the downsides are more obvious than the upsides.
+And in some ways, the downsides are more obvious than the upsides.

 Pence: Picture, for example, what a visit to your doctor’s office is like these days.
 For a lot of your appointment, he may have his head down, tapping on the keys of a laptop, rather than looking at you.

-Pence: Wachter says technology such as voice recognition in medical data entry programs would help smooth the process, but lacking that, the fastest growing job position in medicine right now is “scribe,” someone to type into the computer for the doctor while he pays attention to the patient.
-Electronic medical records have become one of the parts of medicine that many doctors hate.
+Pence: Wachter says technology such as voice recognition in medical data entry programs would help smooth the process, but lacking that, the fastest-growing job position in medicine right now is “scribe,” someone to type into the computer for the doctor while he pays attention to the patient.
+Electronic medical records (EMR) have become one of the parts of medicine that many doctors hate.

 Pence: Still, even that hospital will have to go computerized someday.
 Wachter says the downsides will eventually be worked out, and the upsides are too great.